pointwork-a-s/move-onedrive/Readme.md

 `.\upload.ps1 xvb13-my.sharepoint.com xvb13.onmicrosoft.com per,pattif`
 Uploads files for the users "per" and "pattif" from the downloaded directories to onedrive
 Marks the folders from OneNotes.txt as being OneNote Notebooks

+### Note:

+To be able to actually read documents from users OneDrive and if you are connecting using a user account you will likely have to grant your user site collection admin permissions to the users onedrive.
+For that you can use the command

+`Set-PnPTenantSite -Identity $webUrl -Owners "<<your credentials>>"`